MicrosoftLearning/AZ-104-MicrosoftAzureAdministrator/Instructions/CloudLabs.AI/LAB_09a-Implement_Web_Apps.md

 + Configured web app deployment settings
 + Deployed code to the staging deployment slot
 + Swapped the staging slots
-+ Configured and test autoscaling of the Azure web app
++ Configured and tested autoscaling of the Azure web app

 **You have successfully completed the lab**